 Flying S Title & Escrow stems from a cattle brand that originated with the Company founder’s son, Dwain.
 While stationed at the Air Force Base in Amarillo, Texas, Dwain and his wife, Joyce, created this brand and later used it in their ranching operation in Southeast Idaho.
 The “S” stands for Stufflebeam, and its “wings” represent Dwain’s love of flying.

-Today, TFC consists of four wholly-owned subsidiaries: Flying S Title & Escrow, which operates 20 offices serving 30 counties in Idaho, 28 offices serving 31 counties in Montana, and three offices serving six counties in Wyoming; Insured Titles, which operates four offices servicing two counties in Montana; Title Financial Specialty Services provides additional real estate-related services including non-judicial foreclosure services, reconveyance and mortgage release services, and long-term escrow services; Title Financial Exchange Services, which is part of the Title Financial Specialty Services division, serves as a Qualified Intermediary for 1031 exchange transactions.
+Today, TFC consists of four wholly-owned subsidiaries: Flying S Title & Escrow, which operates 20 offices serving 30 counties in Idaho, 27 offices serving 33 counties in Montana, and three offices serving 12 counties in Wyoming; Insured Titles, which operates four offices servicing two counties in Montana; Title Financial Specialty Services provides additional real estate-related services including non-judicial foreclosure services, reconveyance and mortgage release services, and long-term escrow services; Title Financial Exchange Services, which is part of the Title Financial Specialty Services division, serves as a Qualified Intermediary for 1031 exchange transactions.

 TFC remains a family-owned company, with its culture and local commitment being its organizational cornerstone.
 TFC takes pride in hiring locally, actively supporting local community affairs, and keeping earnings local.
 TFC is committed to unrivaled customer service.
 By blending personalized hometown customer service with sophisticated, cutting-edge technology to meet our customer’s real estate transaction needs.